Review by Fred Glueckstein

 Jonathan Dudley, Winston, Churchill, & Me: A Memoir of Childhood 1940–1950, Skyscraper Publications, 2017, 89 pages, £7.99/$7.61.
 ISBN 978-1911072195

-Fred Glueckstein is the author of Churchill and Colonist II (2014).
+Fred Glueckstein is a regular contributor to Finest Hour and the author of Churchill and Colonist II (2014).

 Jonathan Dudley was eight years old in the spring of 1949 attending a pre-prep school in London.
 One day young Dudley, who shared a desk with a boy named Winston Churchill, was told by his schoolmate that his grandmother wanted him to bring a “little friend” with him for his summer stay in Kent.
 Winston asked Jonathan if he would be that friend.
 Jonathan said he would.
 Afterwards, he learned from his family that Winston’s namesake grandfather was the famous statesman and war leader.

 Dudley recalls that during his first visit to Chartwell in August 1949, his main impressions were of Mrs. Churchill.
 He remembered her as a lady of “grace and composure,” cheerful and caring to young Winston and himself.

 Dudley remembers an early event at Chartwell involving Mr. Churchill, as he called him.
 With the general election some six months away, he and Winston were told during lunch that “a special event” was to occur that afternoon.
 Churchill was scheduled to give a live broadcast to the nation and to deliver his speech into the BBC microphone in his painting studio.